General info

 For those of you who wish to stick to their original profession and pursue it here in the Czech Republic, the local language is a crucial issue.
 While some companies or institutes are open to employing people who do not speak Czech, for others it may prove impossible for now.
 Thus, learning Czech may be an absolute necessity.

-We are on constant search of reliable, quality courses of Czech – you can have a look at our general guide HERE.
+We are in constant search of reliable, quality courses of Czech – you can have a look at our general guide HERE.
 However, for professional engagement, a leisurely course of 2-4 hours per week is not enough, if a sufficient knowledge is to be reached within reasonable time.
-Therefore, we’re also searching for intense, high level courses that will enable graduates to speak Czech at B-2 level and start seeking employment locally within a year.
+Therefore, we’re also searching for intense, high level courses that will enable graduates to speak Czech at B2 level and start seeking employment locally within a year.

 For now, one of the options is a course at Masaryk University – there are still some free spots, the application deadline is 31 July and the course begins in September.
 BEC Spouse Programme clients have an option to pay in two installments.